romanhaa/Cerebro/test_data/README.md

 # Example data

 As an example/test data set, we used a public scRNA-seq data set containing about 10k human PBMCs from a healthy donor (`pbmc_10k_v3`), generated using the v3 chemistry and processed using Cell Ranger 3.0.0.
-The dataset is available throught the 10x Genomics website (<https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_10k_v3>) and is licensed under the Creative Commons Attribution license (<https://creativecommons.org/licenses/by/4.0/>).
+The dataset is available through the 10x Genomics website (<https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_10k_v3>) and is licensed under the Creative Commons Attribution license (<https://creativecommons.org/licenses/by/4.0/>).

 Briefly, in the example we followed the basic [Seurat](https://satijalab.org/seurat/) workflow (both Seurat v2 and Seurat v3 are supported):